Full Gear (2019): The Buy In

 During The Buy In pre-show, Dr. Britt Baker, D.M.D. faced Bea Priestley.
 In the end, Baker forced Priestley to submit to the "Lockjaw" to win.

 Preliminary matches

-The actual pay-per-view opened with Proud and Powerful (Santana and Ortiz) facing The Young Bucks (Matt Jackson and Nick Jackson).
+The pay-per-view opened with Proud and Powerful (Santana and Ortiz) facing The Young Bucks (Matt Jackson and Nick Jackson).
 The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) sat in the crowd, and were greeted by The Young Bucks during their entrance.
 Santana and Ortiz performed the "Street Sweeper" on Nick to win.
 Afterwards, Proud and Powerful continued to attack The Young Bucks.
 Morton and Gibson jumped the barricade to assist the Bucks.
 Morton performed a "Front Flip Piledriver" on Santana and then a "Suicide Dive" on Ortiz and Sammy Guevara.

 The second match pitted "Hangman" Adam Page against Pac.
 Page performed a "Dead Eye" on Pac to win.